ilyxabatko/private-staking/README.md

 ## Note

 StakenZ acknowledges that errors might occur during staking and unstaking transactions at this stage.
+If you encounter errors, change input amount and try again.

 ## Author